HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ### JSON to HTML

-This depends very much on your intended output, a table, cards, graphics etc. For our example we create table rows.
+This depends very much on your intended output, a table, cards, graphics etc. For our example, we create table rows.
 You could use a more sophisticated approach using parameters to drive the table shape, your JS skills will help.

 ```js